Bank of Cyprus: History

 The Nicosia Savings Bank or Nicosia Depository (Ταμιευτήριο η Λευκωσία) was founded on 1 January 1899 by a group of Cypriots led by Ioannis Economides, a figure in financial and social circles.
 The bank was the first Cypriot bank, with all the other banks in Cyprus being foreign-owned.
 In 1912, it became a public company and changed its name to Bank of Cyprus (BoC).
-In 1930, BoC incorporated as a limited company and in 1943 if merged with Famagusta Bank and Larnaca Bank (est. 1926).
+In 1930, BoC incorporated as a limited company and in 1943 it merged with Famagusta Bank and Larnaca Bank (est. 1926).

 In 1944, BoC acquired the Melissa Bank, Paphos (est. 1924), and the Mortgage Bank of Cyprus was established.
 In 1945, BoC merged with the Cyprus Savings Bank (Kypriakon Tomieftiron) (est. 1908).
 In 1953, BoC merged with Paphos Popular Bank (Paphos Laiki Bank) (est. 1924).

 In 1955, BoC opened the London branch, its first branch abroad, and in 1960 BoC established a subsidiary, Bank of Cyprus (London) Ltd.: Xeros, Morphou and Zodhia (Nicosia District), Golden Sands, Kato Varosha, Kennedy Avenue, Democratias Avenue, Evagoras Avenue and Oceania (Famagusta Town), Yialousa, Rizokarpaso and Lysi (Famagusta District), and Kyrenia, Karavas and Lapithos branches (Kyrenia District).

 In 1982, BoC acquired Standard Chartered Bank's Cypriot operations.
 (The then Chartered Bank had bought the Ionian Bank's Cypriot operations in 1957.)
 BoC also opened a representative office in Greece.
 In 1986, BoC opened a representative office in Australia.